{{ summaryHeading }}

 How to Use This Tool:

-1. Select Service profile and Market context.
-Profiles load starting assumptions; market context affects the broad benchmark band used in Policy Checks.
+1. Choose Service profile and Market context.
+The profile fills common starting values, while the market context sets the broad comparison band shown in Policy Checks.

-6. Fix any validation warning for distance, drive time, labor rate, margin, or multiplier before reading Charge Breakdown, Policy Checks, Scenario Ladder, or Trip Cost Mix.
+7. Resolve warnings for distance, drive time, loaded rate, target margin, or custom multiplier before relying on Recommended trip charge, Charge Breakdown, Policy Checks, Scenario Ladder, Trip Cost Mix, or Customer note.

 Interpreting Results: